BachiMjavanadze/terminal-gui2/README.md

          You can specify how many `^C` signals should be sent by adding a number after the tooltip in `icon2`, separated by a semicolon (e.g. `"▢;stop server;4"`).

          - **Default Behavior:**
         If no interrupt count is provided (for example `"▢;stop server"`), the extension will send two `^C` signals – the first immediately and the second after a 300ms delay.
-This is because `VSCode` sometimes "swallows" one `^C` signal, meaning that instead of sending *n* signals, only *n-1* actually reach the terminal.
+This is because `VS Code` sometimes "swallows" one `^C` signal, meaning that instead of sending *n* signals, only *n-1* actually reach the terminal.
 Sending an extra signal helps ensure that the process is properly stopped.

         **Auto-reveal once:**
         Even when `settings.revealConsole` is `false`, the terminal panel is revealed **the first time** a long-running command starts.
 Subsequent launches keep the panel hidden unless `revealConsole` is `true` or the process exits with an error.